 “Completing my MBA gave me another language to use – when I sit in meetings now I understand exactly what our executive director is saying and, with the confidence that the MBA has given me, I’m now more willing to speak up because I have a better understanding of the business and more credibility amongst senior staff.”

 3. Time is the biggest challenge for health sector MBA studentsFinding the time to complete an MBA without sacrificing the commitment required by full-time work is a challenge faced by many students.
 This is made even more difficult by those working in shifts or under an intensive workload, which is typical of the health sector.
 However, despite the time challenge required to fit the MBA into a busy workload and family life, many healthcare workers are managing to complete their degree by choosing a flexible programme with online course delivery.
-2014 AIB graduate Linda Winn chose AIB for her MBA so she could complete the programme within her own hours.
+2014 AIB graduate Linda Winn chose AIB for her MBA so she could complete the program within her own hours.
 As Deputy Director of the New South Wales Health Emergency Management Unit, she leads a team responsible for the prevention, preparedness, response and recovery of all major disasters across the state.
 With starting her working day at 5am and finishing at 7pm each weeknight, as well as a busy family schedule, a traditional classroom commitment just wouldn’t have worked for Linda.

 “When you’re a busy professional working full-time, a mother and wife, having the flexibility to study when I wanted without the commitment of set lectures made completing the MBA so much easier for me.”Now having completed the MBA, Linda’s work-applied qualification has given her the ability to apply each subject to her role and organisation, which is saving them both time and money.

 “I focused my MBA project on succession planning, and we have applied the findings to our interview process, greatly improving it,” she said.Learn how AIB graduate Nicole Steers used her MBA to secure her dual position of Deputy CEO and Manager of Business Development and Operations in the health care sector, and how the learning journey expanded her knowledge in the business areas relevant to it.
+MBA articles.